 Upper cervical chiropractic care may correct cervical instability.

 Spinal manipulation is a safe and effective therapy when performed by a highly qualified chiropractor, even in special needs patients.
+Chiropractic treatment should always be considered before you move on to surgery.

 2. Surgery

 Does cervical instability require surgery?
 You do not need surgery for cervical instability unless your instability has gotten out of control.
-In the most severe cases, surgery may be necessary to manage the life-changing symptoms of advanced cervical instability.
+In the most severe cases, surgery may be necessary to manage the severe symptoms of advanced cervical instability.

-Most surgical treatments aim to correct dysfunction of the craniocervical junction, where the skull meets the upper spine.
+Most surgical treatments aim to correct dysfunction of the craniocervical junction, where the skull (occiput) meets the upper spine.

 The most common surgical treatment options include:

-Medscape explains that when it comes to surgery for cervical instability, “optimal results have been obtained in patients with severe pain and mild myelopathy.”
+Medscape explains that when it comes to surgery for cervical instability, optimal results have been obtained in patients with severe pain and mild myelopathy.

 3. Physical Therapy